oracle-livelabs/adb/shared/adb-loading-using-sql/adb-provision-8ocpu/adb-provision-8ocpu.md

     ![Click Create Autonomous Database.](./images/Picture100-27.png " ")

 11. Your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
 At this point, your Autonomous Data Warehouse database is ready to use!
-Have a look at your instance's details here including its name, database version, OCPU count, and storage size.
+Have a look at your instance's details here including its name, database version, ECPU count, and storage size.

     ![Database instance homepage.](./images/Picture100-32.png " ")